-Opera Adel and Mara by Josip Hatze directed by Ozren Prohić with conductor Ivan Josip Skender is scheduled for November 25, 2017 at 7.30 p.m.
-The following re-runs are scheduled for November 27 and 30, 2017.
+Opera Adel and Mara by Josip Hatze directed by Ozren Prohić with conductor Ivan Josip Skender is scheduled for November 30, 2017 at 7.30 p.m.

 The Zagreb Opera held its first premiere in this season on November 2, 2017 – Adel and Mara by Josip Hatze with conductor Nikša Bareza.
 The stage director is Ozren Prohić, and the assistant conductor is Luka Vukšić.
 The set designer is Dinka Jeričević, the costume designer is Petra Pavičić, light designer is Vesna Kolarec and stage movement was created by Blaženka Kovač Carić.
 The choirmaster is Luka Vukšić.